daremat/es6-epf/README.md

 // ...
 ```

-You will see these problems if you run like it
+You will see these problems if you run like so
 > ![troubleshoot]
 We use webpack without specifying the 'mode' option (production or development)
 >```sh
 >WARNING in configuration